 From 1 April 2019 the Afsluitdijk will be closed for cyclists for three years due to large-scale maintenance work.
-This will affect all cyclists doing the Dutch Coastal Route (Dutch section of the North Sea Cycle Route) and the LF Zuiderzee Route.
+This will affect all cyclists doing the LF Coastal Route (Dutch section of the North Sea Cycle Route) and the LF Zuiderzee Route.
 A free bus service for cyclists and their bikes will be provided.
 We also offer alternative routes which are well worthwhile.

 The Afsluitdijk before the maintenance work.
 Photo © Holland-Cycling.com

 Update December 2020Due to a simple design error, the maintenance work on the Afsluitdijk will take longer than expected.
 This means that the cycle path over the Afsluitdijk will not be closed for three years, but for six years.
 The Dutch Cyclists' Untion (Fietsersbond) finds it unacceptable and is considering legal action.

 The 32-km long Afsluitdijk was built in 1932 to protect the Zuiderzee region from flooding.
 Now, with the prospect of rising sea levels, the Afsluitdijk is no longer considered adequate protection against the sea.
 To comply with what is known as the ‘new Delta norms’, over the coming three years the dam will be raised two metres and the existing sluices will be improved and two new sluices built.

 Besides some other general maintenance work and a new cycle path with views over the Wadden Sea, there are also to be some environmentally friendly additions, such as a 4-km fish migration river - the only permanent opening in the dyke that will allow fish migrate from the salty waters of the Wadden Sea to the sweet waters of the IJsselmeer.